eminamitani/voronoisample/README.md

 ```
 splot 'random_points_p.gnu' u 2:3:4 with points
 ```
-Volo++ use std+11 thus, in some Linux system, you may need to activate devtool-set2 by
+Voo++ use std+11 thus, in some Linux system, you may need to activate devtool-set2 by

 ```
 scl enable devtoolset-2 bash